MarcusWolschon/osmeditor4android/documentation/docs/tutorials/data_styling.md

 |__&lt;interval&gt;__       |                |         | dash sub-element used to define the length of the dash/no-dash phases
 |                           | length         |         | Length of the dash as a float

-Using "preset" as the value for iconPath will match the objects tags with the presets, just as this is done throughout the application, however "building" and "building:part" tags are ignored.
-If you need to render icons specifically for buildings, reference an icon directly.
+Using _"preset"_ as the value for iconPath will match the objects tags with the presets, just as this is done throughout the application, however "building", "building:part" and "indoor=room" tags are ignored.
+If you need to render icons specifically for such objects, reference an icon directly.

 ### Internal features